Red Cliffs Desert Reserve

 Eastern Red Cliffs and Babylon

-The eastern reaches of Red Cliffs Desert Reserve include multiple sections of the reserve: White Reef, Sandstone Mountain, and the Hurricane Cider Knolls.
-Each of these zones holds its own flavor of desert textures, vistas, colors, and experiences.
+The eastern reaches of Red Cliffs Desert Reserve include multiple sections of the reserve: White Reef, Babylon and the Hurricane Cinder Knolls.
+Each of these zones holds its own flavor of desert textures, vistas, colors and experiences.
 As is often true of the red rock desert, there’s a lot going on that you have to slow down to see and feel.
 Dramatic rock formations are the first thing you tend to notice, but as you cover miles of trail, you gain an appreciation for the resilient desert grasses, hardy wildflowers, fresh-scented sagebrush, intrepid lizards, and ambling little streams.

 Trail Guide